paul-hyndman/S3_template_and_reference/s3_cdk_template/README.md

-# Project highlights how, usind CDK, to expose an EC2-based public REST API via a non-standard HTTP port
-# Also illustrates how to load custom code via a user-data script

-Project shows how to create a simple AWS resource based on a template file.
+# Project shows how to create a simple AWS resource based on a template file (S3 bucket).
-Also shows how to get a reference to an existing resource
+# Also shows how to get a reference to an existing resource and add features to it.
+# In this case, a subscribed SNS topic was added to a bucket providing notifications when objects are added